YOUTH CORRECTIONS OFFICER 1

 Security / Counseling & Programming / Community Corrections / Investigations / Legal Services

 Continue Your Education!

 ADJC is committed to employees continuing their education, and offers up to $1,500 in tuition assistance, per fiscal year (subject to funds availability)

-As a YCO Training Academy Graduate, you will already have 20 college credits and a Certificate of Completion (CCL) in Juvenile Corrections from Rio Salado College, to start from
+As a YCO Training Academy Graduate, you will already have 14 college credits in Juvenile Corrections from Rio Salado College.

 Human behavior to include growth, development, needs and problems of youth; Proper methods and circumstances requiring use of force; Language as it pertains to youth care, custody treatment and rehabilitation; Standard housekeeping practices

 Establish and maintain effective working relationships; Work both indoors and outdoors in varying Arizona weather conditions; Learn and apply laws, rules, regulations, policies, procedures, programs and activities established for the agency; Learn and apply methods, techniques and correct practices of security procedures as they pertain to the state’s youth secure care facilities; Maintain an understanding attitude toward juveniles in custody; Participate in rehabilitation and/or treatment activities; Provide assistance, guidance and direction to juveniles; Provide positive prosocial role modeling; Apply appropriate restraint techniques; Respond to emergency situations and provide crisis intervention and first aid/basic life support; Maintain a structured and secured environment